Nike-Inc/gradle-localstack/gradle-localstack-plugin-example/README.md

 This will start the LocalStack environment and then wait for an attached debugger on port `5005` before starting the example application.

 ## LocalStack Gradle Plugin Tasks
-Run the following command to list all of the available LocalStack Gradle plugin tasks for the project:
+Run the following command to list all available LocalStack Gradle plugin tasks for the project:

     ./gradlew tasks